open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ##### Exponential Histogram Aggregation: Maintain the ideal scale

-Implementations SHOULD adjust the histogram scale as necessary to maintain the ideal resolution at the configured maximum size.
+Implementations SHOULD adjust the histogram scale as necessary to maintain the best resolution possible, within the constraint of maximum size (max number of buckets).
+Best resolution (highest scale) is achieved when the number of positive or negative range buckets exceeds half the maximum size, such that increasing scale by one would not be possible given the size constraint.

 ### Observations inside asynchronous callbacks